francoisdevlin/Full-Disclojure/src/episode_002/README.markdown

     	(assoc! c :c 3)
     	(persistent! c)))

-However, this is just a coincidence.
+However, this mutating in place behavior is an implementation detail.
 If we use the following example

 	episode-002=>(let [a (transient {})]
   	  (dotimes [i 20] (assoc! a i i))
   		(persistent! a))

 We can see that it doesn't work properly.
-Only the first seven items were places into the array.
+Only the first eight items were places into the array.
 If we re-write functionally with reduce everything is fine.

 	episode-002=> (persistent!